haribabu500/darkonline-L5-Swagger/README.md

 multiple ui generation in swager

 ## Installation
-php artisan vendor:publish --provider "L5Swagger\L5SwaggerServiceProvider"
+composer require "darkaonline/l5-swagger:5.6.*"

 ## To get started, first publish L5-Swagger's config and view files into your own project:
 php artisan vendor:publish --provider "L5Swagger\L5SwaggerServiceProvider"

-##publish config if not available
+## publish config if not available
 php artisan l5-swagger:publish-config

-###Mobile and web documentation seperateion in config/l5-swagger.php
+### Mobile and web documentation seperation in config/l5-swagger.php

-## Edited in files config/l5-swagger.php
 for web added default as it is and for mobile added mobile

          'api' => [